cloud-gov/cg-site/content/docs/getting-started/one-off-tasks.md

 - /getting-started/cf-ssh/
 ---

 The most reliable way to do one-off tasks is by deploying a short-lived app.
-If you need to perform deeper inspection of how your application is running you may want to [use SSH]({{< relref "docs/apps/using-ssh.md" >}}) instead.
+If you need to perform deeper inspection of how your application is running, you may want to [use SSH]({{< relref "docs/apps/using-ssh.md" >}}) instead.

-## Disclaimers
+## Deploy a short-lived app

+### Know before you deploy

-* Both require a "complete" [application manifest](http://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html) (which needs to include all of your service bindings, etc.) &mdash; if you don't have one yet, generate one from an existing app:
+* This requires a "complete" [application manifest](http://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html) (which needs to include all of your service bindings, etc.) &mdash; if you don't have one yet, generate one from an existing app:

     ```bash
     cf create-app-manifest <APP_NAME> -p manifest.yml
     ```

-* Both will spin up an instance of your environment uploading your **local** code.
+* This will spin up an instance of your environment uploading your **local** code.
     * Note that this may not be in sync with your live app.
     * You can leverage this fact to include files that your one-off task might need, such as a data file for importing.

-## Short-lived app
+### How to deploy

 The idea here is that we are going to deploy a new application, but running the one-off task, rather than starting a server or whatever it would normally do.
 Note that this will not work for any command that is interactive.